Wisconsin Hodag - The True Story

 ||Wolves, Coyotes, Bears

-The American Hodag is North America's largest lizard.
+The Wisconsin Hodag is North America's largest lizard.
 Adults can be up to seven feet long

 and weigh over 300 pounds.
-The American Hodag has webbed feet with a 3-foot tail that it uses
+The Wisconsin Hodag has webbed feet with a 3-foot tail that it uses

 to help maintain its balance when climbing trees.
 It will also slap its tail against the water

 to signal danger or to warn away predators.
-The American Hodag has short front legs with
+The Wisconsin Hodag has short front legs with

 heavy claws.
 Their rear legs are longer and they use their rear webbed feet to help propel